griga23/shoe-store/lab2.md

 ```
 NOTE 1: There might be empty result set if keyed customers tables was created after the order records were ingested in the shoe_orders topic.

-NOTE 2: If Temporal Join returns no values you might need to run following command to decrease time interval for table scans
+NOTE 2: If Temporal Join returns no values you might need to run following command to decrease time interval for table scans.
 ```
 SET 'sql.tables.scan.idle-timeout' = '1s';
 ```